K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 ### <div id='7'></div> 2.1.
 Outline

-It describes how to bind various service packs registered on an open platform to an application written in Ruby language, link applications using VCAP_SERVICES bound to the application, and create a Ruby application to distribute to an open platform in a Windows-based environment.
+It describes how to bind various service packs registered on an open platform to an application written in Ruby language, link applications using VCAP_SERVICES bound to the application, and create a Ruby application to deploy to an open platform in a Windows-based environment.

 ### <div id='8'></div> 2.2.
 Development Environment Configuration